 For example, if time management is an issue, you can use household chores as a learning opportunity.
 Assign a task that you know your child can do, break the task down into steps and set a timer for each step.
 If the results are less than optimal, talk over the task with your child to find the problem.
 Then brainstorm ways to solve the problem together.
 The same process can translate easily into finding ways to complete homework on time.

 Schools usually can’t supply all the support services your child really needs.
 If you are able, fill in the gaps by hiring additional professionals.
 Private speech therapists, tutors, or occupational or physical therapists, for example, can encourage faster progress.
 Make sure that there is good communication between private and in-school supports so that the child has consistency in their life.

 Also ensure your child is receiving necessary emotional support.
-It is all too easy for children being assessed for special needs to conclude they are “broken,” or “stupid,” and negative self-image can persist for years even if the learning disability itself gets resolved.
+It is all too easy for children being assessed for special needs to conclude they are “broken” or “stupid.”
+Unfortunately, these negative ideas can persist for years, even if the learning disability itself gets resolved.
 Think about providing extra emotional support as a preventative, the same way you might provide extra vitamin C during flu season.

 4. PLAN AHEAD WITH A LEARNING DISABILITY